MadIceTea/website-personal/content/posts/package-in-the-mail.md

 ![](/images/Hacktober5Shirt_1.jpg)![](/images/Hacktober5Shirt_2.jpg)

+Danke, Deutche Poste.
 Looking forward to next year, but in the meanwhile will definitely enjoy wearing this shirt once it is a bit warmer here in Tokyo and the stickers will be joining my sticker collection!

 ![](/images/Hacktober5Shirt_3.jpg)